d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

 $$f(\mathbf{x}) = \mathbf{x} + g(\mathbf{x})$$

 That is, ResNet decomposes $f$ into a simple linear term and a more complex nonlinear one.
 What if we want to go beyond two terms?
-A solution was proposed by [Huang et al, 2016](https://arxiv.org/abs/1608.06993) in the form of DenseNet, an architecture that reported record performance on the ImageNet dataset.
+A solution was proposed by :cite:`Huang.Liu.Van-Der-Maaten.ea.2017` in the form of DenseNet, an architecture that reported record performance on the ImageNet dataset.

 ![The main difference between ResNet (left) and DenseNet (right) in cross-layer connections: use of addition and use of concatenation. ](../img/densenet.svg)